Previous chapter | Index | Next chapter

 Wei Wuxian sighed and let the torn leaves fall from his hands.
 With as light a step as he could manage, he slithered out of the garden and through the opening in the outer wall.

-The smell of sandalwood seemed to warm the very air.
+The smell of sandalwood followed him, carried by the night air.